hartenthaler/hh_extended_family/readme.md

 * whether partner chains count toward totals
 * whether the compact or enriched design is used
 * whether labels and relationship parameters are displayed
+* how place names are displayed in event boxes
 * whether the clippings cart action is available
+* whether the clippings cart button uses huhwt-cce or the internal Extended Family action

+If the clippings cart button is enabled and [huhwt-cce](https://github.com/huhwt/huhwt-cce) is available, administrators can choose between the recommended huhwt-cce action and the internal Extended Family action.
+If huhwt-cce is not available, the module uses its internal action and shows a warning in the control panel.
+The internal action copies the currently selected filter variant to the standard webtrees clippings cart.

 <a name="Architecture"></a>
 ## 🧭 Architecture